 Protect Your Legal Interests

-Like it or not, once you've made the realization that your divorce settlement will be a particularly grueling process, it's absolutely crucial to guard and protect your own legal interests throughout the journey.
+Like it or not, once you've come to the realization that your divorce settlement will be a particularly grueling process, it's absolutely crucial to guard and protect your own legal interests throughout the journey.
 To mitigate the ordeal, keep the following tips in mind.
-Remember: This, too, shall pass.

 Perform Due Diligence